osmosis-labs/iavl/docs/tree/mutable_tree.md

 orphaned = [LeftLeaf, recurseNode]
 ```

 If recurseNode is an inner node that got called in the recursiveRemove, but is not a direct parent of the removed leaf.
 Then an updated version of the node will exist in the tree.
-Notably, it will have an incremented version, a new hash (as explained in the `NewHash` section), and recalculated height and size.
+Notably, it will have an incremented version, a new hash (as explained in the `NewHash` section), and recalculated depth and size.

 The ReplaceNode will be a cloned version of `recurseNode` with an incremented version.
 The hash will be updated given the NewHash of recurseNode's left child or right child (depending on which branch got recurse upon).

-The height and size of the ReplaceNode will have to be calculated since these values can change after the `remove`.
+The depth and size of the ReplaceNode will have to be calculated since these values can change after the `remove`.

 It's possible that the subtree for `ReplaceNode` will have to be rebalanced (see `Balance` section).
 If this is the case, this will also update `ReplaceNode`'s hash since the structure of `ReplaceNode`'s subtree will change.